What Do New Citizenship Rules For Kids Of U.S. Military, Workers Abroad Mean?

 USCIS says it issued the new guidance because its previous policy conflicted with guidance issued by the State Department.
 But Jaddou is not convinced.

-"If you go back in the last two and a half years there is a systemic attempt to narrow the circumstances ... to limit the number of people who can enter the country.
+"If you go back in the last 2 1/2 years there is a systemic attempt to narrow the circumstances ... to limit the number of people who can enter the country.
 And now achieve citizenship through their parents," she said.